 If your colleague has a mental condition, the Mental Health Foundation is a great place to get more information.
 Start with the A to Z of mental health conditions.

 The Foundation has a Resource & Information Service to help you find information on what mental illnesses and their symptoms are and how to help someone who is experiencing those symptoms.
 The service offers including live chat, email, phone assistance and more.

 If your colleague has a physical condition, a good starting point to understanding it may be the Health Navigator New Zealand website.
-Also remember that good physical health helps promote good mental health – so it’s important that your colleague goes to their GP for a check up.
+Also, remember that good physical health helps promote good mental health – so it’s vital that your colleague goes to their GP for a check-up.

 Finally, understanding yourself how we can stay well will enable you to promote this with your colleague.
 Check out our Staying Well pages.

 It is very stressful being the support for someone else, no matter how much we want to be there for them.
 You have to put extra time into looking after yourself and staying healthy.
 Without breaking confidence with your colleague who has confided in you, you may need to talk to someone to work through how you feel about the situation.
 Our Bar Care Panel is available to you.